-Liquidity resources primarily include interest-bearing and noninterest-bearing deposits which contribute to our ability to raise funds to support asset growth, acquisitions, and meet deposit withdrawals and other payment obligations.
+Liquidity resources primarily include interest-bearing Interest-bearing and noninterest-bearing Noninterest-bearing deposits which contribute to our ability to raise funds to support asset growth, acquisitions, and meet deposit withdrawals and other payment obligations.
 Access to purchased funds include the ability to borrow from FHLB, other correspondent banks, and the use of brokered deposits.